 Photos and Review by Oyster.com Investigators

 This enduring property has been a New York institution for over 50 years, and was once the favorite New York City getaway of Richard Burton and Elizabeth Taylor.
 Today, guests are a bit more down to earth (mostly middle-age executives) but they’re still here for the same luxurious details and easy comfort that made this place a stunner for the Hollywood elite.
-Nearly all guests -- 90 percent to be exact -- are repeat customers, and staff members always work to remember people by name.
+Many guests are repeat customers, and staff members always work to remember people by name.